Rayzhu777/Visualization-and-Analysis-for-GHG-Emission-Data/README.md

-It is an independent individual work.
+The uploads are independent individual works.
+The dashboard is created by using Tableau.